 Why is your research important?

 We’ve learned so much about the role of diet in preventing and treating heart disease.
-This research has a big impact on helping people make informed choices around nutrition.
-We can arm individuals with the knowledge that eating habits and specific foods contribute to loss of heart health which may lead to heart attack or heart failure.
-A person can survive these events but will likely have a diminished quality of life.
+This research has a big impact on helping people make informed choices about nutrition.
+We can arm individuals with the knowledge that eating habits, dietary patterns and specific foods contribute to loss of heart health which may lead to heart attack or heart failure.
+A person can survive these events but will most likely have a diminished quality of life.

 Research helps people create a solution before the problem arises, empowering them to achieve their life potential.
 This research can change lives.
 That feels pretty important.